llvm/llvm-zorg/premerge/cluster-management.md

 Currently, we have 4 clusters:
  - `llvm-premerge-checks`: the cluster hosting BuildKite Linux runners.
  - `windows-cluster`: the cluster hosting BuildKite Windows runners.
- - `llvm-premerge-prototype`: The first cluster for GCP hosted runners.
+ - `llvm-premerge-cluster-us-central`: The first cluster for GCP hosted runners.
  - `llvm-premerge-cluster-us-west`: The second cluster for GCP hosted runners.

-Yes, one is called `prototype`, but that's the production cluster.
-We should rename it at some point.
-We have two clusters for GCP hosted runners to form a high availability setup.
+`llvm-premerge-checks` and `windows-cluster` are part of the old Buildkite infrastructure.
+For the new infrastructure, we have two clusters, `llvm-premerge-cluster-us-central` and `llvm-premerge-cluster-us-west` for GCP hosted runners to form a high availability setup.
 They both load balance, and if one fails then the other will pick up the work.
 This also enables seamless migrations and upgrades.

 To add a VM to a cluster, the VM has to come from a `pool`.
 A `pool` is a group of nodes within a cluster that all have the same configuration.